Qacha's Nek: Tourism features

 The town is home to Lesotho's first and only Snake Park, which is conveniently situated at the foot of the historic Letloepe hill/rock formation.
-This is where the cave of Qacha, the son of the Baphuthi chief Moorosi, after whom the town is named, is situated. ("Letloepe" means the cobra's defensive hood, and is the alternative name for Qacha's Nek).
+This is where the cave of Ncatya (called "Qacha" by Basotho), the son of the Baphuthi Supreme Ruler, after whom the town is named, is situated. ("Letloepe" means the cobra's defensive hood, and is the alternative name for Qacha's Nek).
 The locality may be the only place in Africa where California Redwood trees grow (the area is visible on the photo, to the right-hand side of the wooded Letloepe hill).

 As one enters the town from Maseru (1 km from the road in the picture), one can see the famous lefika-motho ("man-rock"), which looks like a man's head with a cap on.
 There are several spots where San paintings can still be found.
-The Sehlabathebe National Park, home of the Sehlabathebe water lily, is about 2.5 hours away by gravel road.
+The Sehlabathebe National Park, home of the Sehlabathebe water lily, is about 2 hours away by tar road.